-- (iv) The present Convention shall be deposited in the Archives of the Government of the United Kingdom, which shall transmit certified true copies thereof to all Signatory Governments. - (b) When the Organization takes over the duties assigned to it under the present Convention, the Government of the United Kingdom will transmit to the Organization any documents which Have been deposited with or received by the Governments of the United Kingdom under the present Convention.
+- (a) The present Convention shall be deposited in the archives of the Organization and the Secretary-General of the Organization shall transmit certified true copies thereof to all Signatory Governments and to all other Governments which accept the present Convention. - (b) As soon as the present Convention comes into force it shall be registered by the Organization with the Secretary-General of the United Nations.

-In witness whereof the undersigned Plenipotentiaries have signed the present Convention.
+IN WITNESS WHEREOF the undersigned Plenipotentiaries have signed the present Convention.

-Done in London this tenth day of June, 1948, in a single copy, in English and French each equally authoritative.
+DONE in London this seventeenth day of June, 1960, in a single copy in English and French, each text being equally authoritative.